 Assets and disposal groups are classified as held for sale if their carrying value will be recovered through a sale transaction rather than through continuing use.
-This condition is only met when the sale is highly probable and the asset, or disposal group, is available for immediate sale in its present condition and is marketed for sale at a price that is reasonable in relation to its current fair value.
-The Company must also be committed to the sale, which should be expected to qualify for recognition as a completed sale within one year from the date of classification.
+This condition is only met when the sale is highly probable

 Where a disposal group represents a separate major line of business or geographical area of operations, or is part of a single co-ordinated plan to dispose of a separate major line of business or geographical area of operations, then it is treated as a discontinued operation.
 The post-tax profit or loss of the discontinued operation together with the gain or loss recognised on its disposal are disclosed as a single amount in the statement of profit and loss, with all prior periods being presented on this basis.